Daryl-Yeo/Cyclistic-Project/README.md

 ORDER BY COUNT(*) DESC
 LIMIT 10
 ```
-Repear for annual members.
+Repeat for annual members.

 **Summary of Analysis Findings**

-Note: Business task is to identify annual members and causal riders use Cyclistic bikes differently.
+Note: Business task is to identify annual members and casual riders use Cyclistic bikes differently.

 * Casual rider trips are significantly longer than that of annual members.
 * Casual riders tend to ride more over the weekend while annual members tend to ride more during the weekdays.